 What else you should know

-- Academic record: a bachelor's degree and evidence of quantitative proficiency, such as success in undergraduate-level economics, statistics, or calculus courses
+A bachelor's degree and evidence of quantitative proficiency such as success in undergraduate-level economics, statistics, or calculus courses.

 Simply meeting the criteria above does not guarantee admission.
 Our program receives many more applications from well-qualified candidates than can be admitted, but we carefully consider all aspects of each application we receive.
 Offers of admission are made to the strongest candidates.